yash04747/docs/docs/guides/advanced-wpml-integration.md

 ---

 # WPML Integration

-So you have embedded Redux into your theme or plugin, and you want to translate it with WPML.
+So you've embedded Redux into your theme or plugin and you want to translate it with WPML.

 What happens with the option fields used with Redux?